 Image courtesy River-Sea Chocolates

 While some antioxidants are just good for you, others may be the most beloved part of your day.
 Like a nice glass of Fairfax County wine before bedtime.
 Or a local home brew after shoveling show or mowing the lawn.
 If alcohol isn’t your thing, maybe a nice cup of black or green tea from Elden Street Tea Shop is.
 Or a custom-made bar of dark chocolate from River-Sea Chocolates.
-Speaking of chocolate, did you know you can take a Chocolate Safari tour around Fairfax County?
+Speaking of chocolate, there are several incredible chocolatiers with locations around Fairfax County!
 (You're welcome.)
 Each of these antioxidant destinations makes for a good outing.
 Enjoy some flavonoids there and bring some home for later!

 Up your eating game.